 Here is some country specific information for our readers:

-- USA/Canada – ordinary travellers can enter Spain only with a double dose (when applicable) vaccination certificate at least 14 days from the date of the last dose plus a health control form (FCS).
+- USA/Canada – ordinary travellers can enter Spain only with a double dose (when applicable) vaccination certificate at least 14 days from the date of the last dose (or a recovery certificate within the past 180 days) plus a health control form (FCS).

-- Australia/New Zealand – once departures are allowed again (currently not allowed as of 17/06) these countries are exempt from temporary travel restrictions.
-All that is needed to enter is a health control form (FCS).
+- Australia/New Zealand – no medical certificates required at this time.
+All that is needed to enter is a health control form and QR code (FCS).

 For all eligible travelers there is no need for quarantine on arrival.

 You must present your digital or printed QR code at the airport – you cannot simply print out the FCS form and show it at customs.

 Health control forms and the most up to date restrictions for all countries can be found on the Spanish Travelsafe website.

 What do I need to Travel to back home from Barcelona?